ramathiyagu123/ace-mongodb/README.md

 4\.
 Lets change the LoopbackRequest name as Mongo and add the following configuration under Basic

-Data Source name: mongodb
+- Data Source name: mongodb

-LoopBack object: items
+- LoopBack Object: items

+LoopBack Object("items") is the collection name in the mongodb and data source name(mongodb) is a key that is referred in the datasources.json

 ![A screenshot of a cell phone Description automatically generated](./myMediaFolder/media/image25.png)